michaelalandawson/pathmaker/README.md

   - ["Copy"]: Displays an option to copy the selected path to the clipboard.
   - ["Browse"]: Displays an option to open the selected path in the default browser.
   - ["Copy", "Browse"]: Displays options to copy or browse the selected path.
 - "replacements": An array of find/replace pairs.
 The replacements take place in the order of the array.
 Regular expressions are supported.
+If the array is empty, PathMaker will return the full file path.

 ## Example Transformations